Invoice Data Capture:

 A global manufacturing firm deals with a high volume of invoices from suppliers for raw materials and components.
 The firm uses OCR technology to digitize paper invoices and extract key data fields.
 The extracted data is automatically matched with purchase orders and goods receipt notes in the accounting system.

-This automation improves accuracy in matching invoices with received goods, reduces processing time, and enhances compliance with financial controls.
+This automation improves matching accuracy, reduces cycle time, and strengthens compliance with financial controls through consistent validation and audit trails.

 DISCOVER MORE: 10 Benefits of Invoice Scanning Software for Accountants